Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Theoretical background

-The absorption-emission process can be understood with the help of Fig.~\ref{fig:1D-CCM}.
-The starting point is the system in its relaxed 4f ground state ($A_{\rm g}$) with energy $E_{\rm g}$ and atomic positions $Q_{\rm g}$.
-When a photon is absorbed by a $Eu_{4f}$ electron, the $Eu^{2+}$ ion will be excited to the excited state ($A_{\rm g}^*$).
-The system is now out of equilibrium, the coordinate has not changed yet but the energy is now $E_{\rm g}^*$.
-Relaxation then takes place due to this new excited state electronic configuration, phonons are emitted during the process.
-The system reaches a metastable state ($A_{\rm e}^*)$ with energy $E_{\rm e}^*$ and coordinate $Q_{\rm e}$.
-Finally, photon emission occurs through 5d-4f deexcitation and the cycle is completed by a last lattice relaxation with phonon emission until the state $A_{\rm g}$ is reached.
+The absorption-emission process can be understood based on \textbf{Figure \ref{fig:1D-CCM}}.
+We first consider the system in its relaxed 4f ground state ($\Lambda_{\rm g}$) with configuration coordinate $Q_{\rm g}$.
+When a photon is absorbed, the system is quickly promoted to an unrelaxed excited 5d state ($\Lambda_{\rm g}^*$) without atomic motion.
+Due to this change of electronic state, atomic relaxation towards a new equilibrium configuration $Q_{\rm e}$ takes place with phonon emission.
+The energy lost in the process is the Franck-Condon shift $E_{\rm FC,e}$.
+Photon emission occurs then through 5d-4f deexcitation and the system reaches an unrelaxed ground state $\Lambda_{\rm e}$.
+The cycle is completed by a last relaxation with phonon emission and energy loss $E_{\rm FC,g}$ until the initial state $\Lambda_{\rm g}$.